Let’s be realistic here…

 Downtown | 359 Ganson Street in Buffalo | (844) 749-2267

-It was only a matter of time before the Labatt six-pack had a new neighbor.
-This year the newest rink in Buffalo is in full swing.
-That being said, they’re beginning to open their rinks to the public.
-Check out their website for upcoming open skate hours.
+Riverworks keeps getting better and better, and it’s no surprise that the newest rink in Buffalo is in full swing.
+That being said, they have a lot of hockey tournaments and events here, so make sure to check out their website for upcoming open skate hours.
 Fees to skate are $5 for ages 6 and up and free for 5 and under.
 Skate rentals cost $5.

 The Healthy Zone Rink